StackStorm/st2docs/docs/source/install/k8s_ha.rst

 Multiple st2notifier processes can run in active-active mode, using connections to RabbitMQ and MongoDB and generating triggers based on action execution completion as well as doing action rescheduling.
-In an HA deployment there must be a minimum of ``2`` replicas of st2notifier running, requiring a coordination backend, which in our case is etcd.
+In an HA deployment there must be a minimum of ``2`` replicas of st2notifier running, requiring a coordination backend, which in our case is redis.

 st2sensorcontainer
 __________________